-Project Progress Current Phase % Phase Completed is mostly complete.
-The mid-block rainbow crossing at Day Street is planned to be completed before the official opening event on 11 June 2021.
-Tamaki Drive Cycle Route (The Strand to Ngapipi) - Section1: The construction work for Tamaki Drive between Solent Street and Ngapipi Bridge is complete, the carriageway has been resurfaced and traffic lanes have been reopened.
+Project Progress Current Phase % Phase Completed Tamaki Drive Cycle Route (The Strand to Ngapipi) - Section1: The construction work for Tamaki Drive between Solent Street and Ngapipi Bridge is complete, the carriageway has been resurfaced and traffic lanes have been reopened.
 Section 2: The section of Tamaki Drive between The Strand and Solent Street is starting construction.
 Construction S1 100% S2 25% New Lynn to Avondale Cycleway - Stage 1 (Blockhouse Bay Road to Chalmers Street) Works on the Rosebank Road/Blockhouse Bay Road intersection are complete.
 St Jude Bridge is in place and the path leading to Chalmers Street is complete.
 Construction 73% Matakana Link Road - Earthworks are progressing on programme.
 Bridge piling work is complete with some remedial works required prior to installation of piers.
 The team is working with adjacent developers / on development tie-ins.
-Discussions are underway regarding future proofing for the positioning of bus stops that are to be installed by the developers.
+Discussions are underway regarding futureproofing for the positioning of bus stops that are to be installed by the developers.
 Construction 44% Medallion Drive Extension - The project is on track for completion by February 2022.
 Fairview Avenue works are substantially complete, with the exception of concrete barriers on the culvert headwall, and the road has been re-opened to two-way traffic.
 Concrete bridge barriers have been installed with stitch pour to be completed by the end of May 2021.
 Work has now moved to Oteha Valley Road with existing services location and vegetation removal complete.
 Existing roundabout and median islands have been removed and a temporary pavement constructed to maintain two lanes of traffic in each direction.
 Construction 61%